reactioncommerce/reaction-docs/developer/packages/search.md

 ### Order Search
 Order search will search by `Order ID`, `Name`, and `Email`.
 Clicking on the order ID will close the search modal and redirect to the dashboards `Orders` panel for that particular order.

+#### Sortable Table
+The Account and Order search results both display in a sortable table, which is a React component wrapped around an npm module called `Taco Table`.
+We've tried to keep Taco Table as minimalistic as possible, however it is easily expandable.
+You can find docs in their [GitHub Repo](https://github.com/pbeshai/react-taco-table).